 Juan, Count of Montizon (de jure Juan III of Spain).
 Born in Aranjuez, Spain.
 Died in Hove, England.

-We have already said that the basis for who was a natural Frenchman was based on jus soli, and that jus sanguinis was only used in limited circumstance, and was never used past the second generation (that of a French grandfather).
+We have already said that the basis for who was a natural Frenchman was based on jus soli, and that jus sanguinis was only used in limited circumstances, and was never used past the second generation (that of a French grandfather).

 The head of the elder Bourbons in 1883, the Count of Montizon, was the fourth generation to be born abroad.
 His nature was that of a Spaniard.
 In fact, he was the de jure King Juan III of Spain.